 We chose the best paper towels and multi-fold napkins on the market to test side-by-side.
 Our objective testing regime allows us to see which performs the best across important performance indicators, including Cleaning Ability, Wet & Dry Strength, Absorbency, and Enjoyment of Use.
 We rate performance based on each, then discuss how they compare.

-Not only did we clean our house from top to bottom — dusting, polishing, scrubbing, and drying — but we also performed objective tests to see how each performs.
-Our objective comparative cleaning "spread tests" involve taking a tbsp of mustard, BBQ sauce, and sweet sauce, dolloping them onto the countertop, then wiping each one time with each brand to see which has the best single swipe pick up performance.
+Not only did we personally use each brand of paper towel to clean our house from top to bottom — dusting, polishing, scrubbing, and drying — but we also performed objective tests to see how each one performs.
+Our objective comparative cleaning "spread tests" involve taking a tbsp of mustard, BBQ sauce, and sweet sauce, dolloping them onto the countertop, then wiping each condiment one time to see which brand has the best single swipe pick up performance.
 Those with nothing left behind perform the best, while those leaving streaks don't score as high.
 We were sure to apply a consistent level of pressure and effort for each test.

 In general, two-ply construction that is thicker and more porous leads the competition in cleaning ability.
 Most perform rather similarly, with subtle differences.
 It's no surprise that our two favorites for cleaning ability are also top scorers.
 The Bounty and Brawny brands lead the competition.
 The softer fibers captured rogue dust in all our tests, ate away at tough caked-on grease, and polished up faucets with ease.
 The thicker construction of both (with Bounty being the thickest) were both able to pick up all the materials in our spread tests.